KangboLu/fb-request-lib/README.md

 ## Section 0: What is this library for?
 This Facebook Marketing Api request library is designed for making
-GET API call easier to **Facebook Marketing API V3.2** to study
+GET API call easier to **Facebook Marketing API V3.2** to study the
-the digital data of Latin America Facebook users.
+digital data of Latin America Facebook users.
 (32 countires are studied since Facebook does not have Cuba's data)

 **How to use it?**
+0. Modify the "CREDENTIAL" file with your access token and ad id.
 1. Install ```requests``` libaray first!
 ```pip install requests```